emily-chan/Haskell-Blog/Monads.md

 # Monads

-Monads are considered to be composable computation descriptions, which separates the composition timeline from the execution timeline.
+Monads are considered to be composable computation descriptions, which is the separation of the composition timeline and the computation's execution timeline.
+Monads can perform a computation to implicitly carry extra data associated with said computation, and its output that is returned when a program runs.
 Monads are also used to structure functional programs, and can be applied towards various evaluation strategies or building parsers.
 In class, we briefly discussed the Maybe monad so I wanted to explore this and the general concept of monads more.

 The table below shows the different monads and their respective uses for imperative semantics:
 | Monad    | Imperative Semantics          | Description